giakou4/Computer-Architecture/Lab2/README.md

 > D is the cost of the wire for the cache line

 Transistors' cost has changed over the years.
-In 1968 the average cost was 1, in 2002, the average cost was 0.00000026 source:[singularity.com](singularity.com)
+In 1968 the average cost was 1, in 2002, the average cost was 0.00000026 source: [singularity.com](singularity.com)

 Based on this function, the associativity does not affect the circuit complexity, due to the fact that the MUXs' number of transistors does not increase much.
 But, the higher the bits of cache, the more complex the circuit.
 Note that in cache we use from many KB to some MB.